Nico Hoerner Player Props: Cubs vs. Red Sox

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .378, fueled by 23 extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.375) thanks to 23 extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 41st, his on-base percentage ranks 92nd, and he is 126th in the league in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 41st, his on-base percentage ranks 97th, and he is 126th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.